edwippler/nfl-challenge/README.md

 ## GET /score/averageSinceBye/{team abbreviation}[?period={optional  period}]
 If no period is specified, the average returned will be based on the total score.
 Acceptable period input includes 1, 2, 3, 4, or OT.
 All other periods will return a not-found error.
 Response 200: JSON describing team and average score.tExample: <br>
 `{"team": "NO","average_score": "5"}` <br>
 Response 404: No data found for team/period combination

 ## GET /schedule/bye[?team={team abbreviation}][&year={season year}]
 If no year is specified, the previous calendar year will be used as the default.
+Response 200: JSON describing team and bye week.
+Example: <br>
+`{"team": "Miami", "bye_week": "11"}`

 ## Run Local Instructions:
 #### Prerequisites